FAQs

 Basic Information

-Amex gives merchants a payment service that allows customers to purchase goods and services with an Amex credit or charge card.
+Amex provides merchants with a payment service that allows customers to purchase goods and services with an Amex credit or charge card.
 Amex charges the merchants a fee to use this payment service.
 To process payments using the Amex payment network, merchants must sign an agreement.
 This agreement has rules or provisions saying merchants cannot “steer” or encourage customers to pay with a different card that may charge the merchant a lower fee.
-Merchants then raise their prices on goods and services to cover the Amex fee and charge all customers the same price.
-Therefore, customers, including those who do not use an Amex card to make purchases, end up paying more money than they would have without these rules.
+Plaintiffs alleged that Amex’s anti-steering rules caused merchants to raise their prices on goods and services to cover the Amex fee and charge all customers the same price.
+Therefore, customers, including those who do not use an Amex card to make purchases, ended up paying more money than they would have without these rules.

-Visa, Mastercard, Discover, and the 38 Qualifying Merchants (see FAQ 6) are NOT accused of any wrongdoing.
+Visa, Mastercard, Discover, and the 38 Qualifying Merchants are NOT accused of any wrongdoing.

-In a class action, one or more people called “class representatives” (in this case, Allie Stewart Willingham, Angela Clark, Sarah Grant, Andrew Amend, Abigail Baker, James Robbins, Emily Counts, Debbie Tingle, Shawn O’Keefe, David Moskowitz, Wyatt Cooper, and Ricky Amaro) sue on behalf of people who have similar claims.
+In a class action, one or more people called “class representatives” (in this case, Ricky Amaro, Andrew Amend, Abigail Baker, Angela Clark, Wyatt Cooper, Emily Counts, Sarah Grant, Shawn O’Keefe, David Moskowitz, James “Steele” Robbins, Allie Stewart, and Debbie Tingle) sue on behalf of people who have similar claims.
 All of these people are a “class” or “class members.”
-One court and one case resolve the issues for all class members, except for those people who exclude themselves from the classes.
+One court and one case resolve the issues for all class members, except for those people who exclude themselves from the class.

 - You used, or allowed an authorized user to use, this Visa or Mastercard debit card account to purchase a good or service from a Qualifying Merchant during the Class Period in that same state.